-"Air time" has a strange effect on your body because your body is not completely solid -- it is composed of many loosely connected parts.
-When your body is accelerated, each part of your body is accelerated individually.
-The seat pushes on your back, the muscles in your back push on some organs and those organs push on other organs.
-This is why you feel the ride with your whole body.
+"Air time" has a strange effect on your body because your body is not completely solid — it is composed of many parts.
+When your body is accelerated, each part of your body accelerates individually.
+The seat pushes on your back, the muscles in your back push on some of your organs and those organs push on other organs.
+That's why you feel the ride with your entire body.
 Everything inside is being pushed around.

-The only reasons you know that you are moving quickly on a coaster is that the support structure is whipping past you at top speed, and the air is rushing in your face.
-Roller-coaster designers make sure to create plenty of tight fits and near misses to make you feel like you're rocketing through the structure at out-of-control speeds.
+The only reason you know that you are moving quickly on a coaster is that the support structure is whipping past you at top speed, and the air is rushing in your face.
+Roller coaster designers make sure to create plenty of tight fits and near misses to make you feel like you're rocketing through the structure at out-of-control speeds.

 One of the most exciting elements in modern coasters is the loop-the-loop.
 These structures turn the whole world upside down for a few seconds.
 Let's take a closer look.